 Essential uniform items can be ordered using the link below:

-You will receive an application for County transport with your son or daughters South Dartmoor admissions notification.
-Once an application has been made for County transport, those eligible will receive passes and further information during August.
+You will receive an application for county transport with your child's South Dartmoor admissions notification.
+Once an application has been made for county transport, those eligible will receive passes and further information during August.
 If you wish to discuss transport, please phone County Transport on 0845 155 1008.